Everybody makes mistakes. ”To err is human,” after all.

 I’ve seen some terrible website failures on even the most top-level company websites.

-If you open a website and see spelling errors, a bad layout, and a clunky old design that looks older than you are, you immediately form a negative picture of the business.
+If you open a website and see spelling errors, a bad layout, broken links, and a clunky old design that looks older than you are, you immediately form a negative picture of the business.

 I’ll level with you.
 Although I can hold my own in a conversation about website design, my area of expertise lies in website content.
 And in my opinion your content says more about you than any other part of your website.

 I’m going to run through the seven deadly website content sins, and what you can do to avoid them: